jamigeo/European_Backpackers/README.md

 ### 3. The knowlegde of the data structure underlying the project:

-- The [JSON](data_structure.json) data structure on which this project is based must have a marshalled JSON format for import into the [DynamoDB](https://github.com/jamigeo/European_Backpackers/tree/main/Terraform%20templates/dynamodb.tf) database. otherwise the import from the [s3](https://github.com/jamigeo/European_Backpackers/tree/main/Terraform%20templates/s3.tf) bucket is not possible.
+- The [JSON](data_structure.json) data structure on which this project is based, must have a marshalled JSON format for import into the [DynamoDB](https://github.com/jamigeo/European_Backpackers/tree/main/Terraform%20templates/dynamodb.tf) database.
+Otherwise the import from the [s3](https://github.com/jamigeo/European_Backpackers/tree/main/Terraform%20templates/s3.tf) bucket is not possible.
 Please take care of it.